ysqander/light-n-locked/README.md

 - Lee Robinson: who built the original template on which this one is based [Next.js SaaS Starter](https://github.com/leerob/next-saas-starter)
 - Pilcrow: the author of the Lucia auth library and great learning materials on rolling your own auth. https://lucia-next.pages.dev/

-This tempalte take the original template by Robinson and replaces JWT tokens auth with session auth and adds 2fa for email/password auth.
+This template takes the original template by Robinson and replaces JWT tokens auth with session auth and adds 2fa for email/password auth.

 ## Tech Stack